 Registering a car in South Africa

 In South Africa, a buyer gains possession of their car once they pay for it, but they still need to register the vehicle to formally gain title ownership.
 The place to do this is at the nearest Licensing Office.

 Once the car has been registered, buyers will need to cut out the car's licence disc (which is renewable every year) and affix it to their windscreen from the inside.
 For new cars, licence plates should be ordered (the dealership will usually do this on behalf of the buyer) and must be affixed to the front and back of the car.
 While waiting for licence plates to be made, a temporary car licence certificate is placed inside the car's rear window.

 Car insurance in South Africa

 Most car insurance companies in South Africa will insure a vehicle over the phone and book an appointment for the car to be inspected at a registered dealership.

 The price of car insurance in South Africa, as in most countries, varies according to a number of factors, including the make of the car, the age and sex of the driver, and the relative safety of where the car is stored during the day and at night.

-Some insurance companies will also give customers a discount on their monthly premium if they have a tracking service, a service that electronically keeps tabs on the location of one's car through a GPS system.
+Some insurance companies will also give customers a discount on their monthly premium if they have a tracking service that electronically keeps tabs on the location of one's car through a GPS system.
 This service has evolved due to the high incidence of carjackings in South Africa.
 Most tracking companies offer various levels of support, like the addition of a panic button or upgraded tracking services.